-- 1. Sol-fa the song correctly "Poverty eradication." - 2.
+- Activity 5 - 1.
+Sol-fa the song "Poverty eradication" correctly. - 2.
 Match the sol-fa with the lyrics/words. - 3.
 Sing the song many times to memorise it. - 4.
 Sing as you clap with a steady beat. - 5.
 Now prepare the stage and perform to the class as a group.
 Allow your friends to comment on your performance skills so that you can know where you can improve.

-- 1. What does the song say poverty is? - 2.
-Identify what the song says should be done in order to eradicate poverty. - 3.
+- 1. What does the song say about poverty? - 2.
+According to the song what should be done in order to eradicate poverty. - 3.
 In your own view, does hard work alone eradicate poverty?
 Yes or no. Support your answer.
 What other things can be done?